California Renter Rights: CA Renter Rights for 2024

 4.1 Maximum Security Deposit Limits

 California law sets clear limits on how much landlords can charge for security deposits.
 We’ll break down these limits and exceptions.
+For residential rental properties, the maximum security deposit is typically two months’ rent for unfurnished units and three months’ rent for furnished units.

 4.2 Security Deposit Return Process